AutodeskGames/stingray-docs/source/sdk_help/extend_editor/plugin_extensions/contextual_actions.md

 `type`

->	Defines the type of items this action can apply to.
-This can currently be either `asset` or `level_object`.
+>	Defines what kind of items this action can apply to.
+This can be either `asset` or `level_object`.
 The action type acts as a global predicate for the contextual action.
 For example, when the **Asset Browser** needs to populate a contextual menu, it first collects all contextual actions whose type is `asset`, then checks their custom predicates.
-The **Explorer** panel does the same, but looks onyl for `level_object` actions.
+The **Explorer** panel does the same, but looks only for `level_object` actions.
 You can also define your own type. **Required**.

 `when`

->	A predicate or an array of predicates that determine whether this action should be shown in the contextual menu.
+>	A predicate or an array of predicates that determine whether the editor should show this action in the contextual menu.
 See below for examples of the different kinds of predicates you can configure.
-The kinds of predicates that are available can vary depending on the type of the contextual actions; for example, the `extension` predicate can only be used as a predicate for the `asset` type. **Optional**.
+The kinds of predicates that are available can vary depending on the `type` set for the contextual actions: for example, only the `asset` type can use the `extension` predicate. **Optional**.

 `when_multi_select`

->	Like `when`, this specifies a predicate (or an array of predicates) that is only checked when *more than one* asset or level item is selected at the time the right-click menu is opened. **Optional**.
+>	Like `when`, this specifies a predicate (or an array of predicates), but this predicate is only checked when the user has selected *more than one* asset or level item at the time the editor opens the right-click menu. **Optional**.

 `do`

 >	An action or an array of actions that your plug-in should carry out when the user selects this item in the contextual menu.
-Each of these action will be passed the "context" on which it should operate.
+The editor passes each of these actions the context on which it should operate.
 For assets, this is the path of the asset within the project -- for example, `content/models/character.unit`.
-For level objects, this is a level object descriptor that is used by the `editor_slave` Lua code to keep track of the objects in the level.
+For level objects, this is a level object descriptor that the `editor_slave` Lua code uses to keep track of the objects in the level.
 For more information on actions, see ~{ Register an action }~. **Required**.

 ## Single-asset predicates